 Here are some important and interesting insider questions to ask your experienced kitchen designer while in the planning phase of your project.

 Is there anything we’re doing in this design that I’m going to regret?
-Although this may seem a bit confrontational, not all designers are comfortable discussing things that could potentially be a mistake or regretted.
+Although this may seem a bit confrontational, not all designers are comfortable discussing things that could potentially be a mistake or regret.
 This question can open a conversation to see if you are making any decisions that may have greater impacts that perhaps aren’t being considered.
-Those impacts could affect resell of the home/property, functionality or may leave you with items that won’t end up being used, just to name a few.
+Those impacts could affect resell of the home/property, functionality, or may leave you with items that won’t end up being used, just to name a few.